swathisaravananan/INFO-5940-Codespace/ref-log.md

 ## GenAI Usage
-- **ChatGPT** was used to scaffold the Streamlit + LangChain + Chroma structure and to propose chunking & retrieval settings.
-Rationale: accelerate boilerplate and focus on evaluation and UI polish.
-- Prompts included: “build a Streamlit RAG app with Chroma”, “how to cite PDF page numbers in LangChain docs”.
+- Used ChatGPT sparingly for debugging Streamlit setup and verifying LangChain–Chroma integration steps.
+- Primarily relied on class examples and official documentation for implementation.
+- Prompts were limited to clarifying syntax and confirming correct use of `RecursiveCharacterTextSplitter` and PDF citation handling.

 ## Design Notes